Sonia-96/MyStudyNotes/Java&Web/Web.md

 Note:

-- In `handleAjaxSuccessCb()`, we can get the requested data by accessing the filed `request.reponseText`.
+- In `handleAjaxSuccessCb()`, we can get the requested data by accessing the field `this.reponseText`.

 ### Other useful methods